The Girl Who Goes

 Apparently it’s marked with brown signs that say Romantische Strasse, and thinking about it now, I don’t remember seeing any of those.
 But coming from Munich to Neuschwanstein, you only get to be on it for a short amount of time, so I think that’s why I didn’t see them.

 Anyway, no matter what route you choose, it should take you about 2 and a half hours each way to get between Munich and Neuschwanstein.
 Be ready for picturesque views and the urge to stop and take pictures on the side of the road.
 Also, you might get to drive on the Autobahn!
-I’m not sure what you know about the Autobahn, but just to be clear, it’s not a certain highway in Germany that’s like a speed-limitless racetrack.
+I’m not sure what you know about the Autobahn, but just to be clear, it’s not a specific highway in Germany that’s like a speed-limitless racetrack.
 It’s just a stretch of highway where there’s not a specific speed limit.
 It was rainy and dark as we drove back, so I couldn’t drive as fast as I really wanted to.

 Welcome to Schwangau